rdelliga/Coffea_Swan/README.md

 The file cuts.ipynb contain the implementation of cuts without opening multiple files and using parallelization, which instead are impemented in cuts1.ipynb.
 The last one read a fileset.json file produced by using the scrit das.ipynb, which read the txt files for the bck events in the folder files_txt that are produced via shell by the command

-dasgoclient -query="file dataset=/WJetsToLNu_HT-100To200_TuneCP5_13TeV-madgraphMLM-pythia8/RunIISummer20UL18NanoAODv9-106X_upgrade2018_realistic_v16_L1v1-v1/NANOAODSIM" > WJetsToLNu_HT-100To200.txt
+voms-proxy-init -voms cms -valid 192:00 dasgoclient -query="file dataset=/WJetsToLNu_HT-100To200_TuneCP5_13TeV-madgraphMLM-pythia8/RunIISummer20UL18NanoAODv9-106X_upgrade2018_realistic_v16_L1v1-v1/NANOAODSIM" > WJetsToLNu_HT-100To200.txt

-where > WJetsToLNu_HT-100To200.txt allows to put the output of the command dasgoclient (see https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookLocatingDataSamples#CliDas) in a txt file.
+where the list one is to obtain valid proxy, while in the second line the commaand > WJetsToLNu_HT-100To200.txt allows to put the output of the command dasgoclient (see https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookLocatingDataSamples#CliDas) in a txt file.
-For searching the dataset for the analysis, you can use the data aggregation system (DAS) at the link https://cmsweb.cern.ch/das/ by searching
+To search the dataset for the analysis, you can use the data aggregation system (DAS) at the link https://cmsweb.cern.ch/das/ by searching

 dataset=/WJetsToLNu_HT*_TuneCP5*/RunIISummer20UL18NanoAODv9-106X_upgrade2018_realistic*/NANOAODSIM